codefordallas/Coding_Standards/README.md

 If you still have problems, reach out to someone via our Discord, and someone will help.

 Please update these instructions as required!
+Happy coding!